vtexdocs/help-center-content/docs/announcements/en/from-now-on-you-can-create-promotional-price-tables.md

 ---
-title: "From now on, you can create promotional price tables"
+title: 'From now on, you can create promotional price tables'
 id: 5lOixZTMisqqcCw86QIIwE
 status: DRAFT
 createdAt: 2018-12-02T22:19:23.202Z